- Have a Canadian high school diploma or equivalent;

 - Satisfactorily pass a course on Designated Agency and Transaction Brokerage;

-- Be hired by an Alberta real estate brokerage (usually it's through an independent contractor agreement);
+- Be registered with an Alberta real estate brokerage (usually it's through an independent contractor agreement);

-- Pay the licensing fee and receive a licence from the Real Estate Council of Alberta to trade in real estate only in the name of the employing brokerage.
+- Pay the licensing fee and receive a licence from the Real Estate Council of Alberta to trade in real estate only in the name of the registered brokerage.

 A blog cannot deal with all aspects of a subject and is not intended to replace professional advice.
 It's purpose is to highlight information and identify areas of possible interest.
 Anyone wishing to discuss this blog or to make any comments or suggestions about this blog is invited to do so by either posting comments or emailing me directly.